SMARTRACTECHNOLOGY/docker-reprepro/README.md

 Build
 -----

-To create the image `bbinet/reprepro`, execute the following command in the `docker-reprepro` folder:
+To create the image `smartcosmos/reprepro`, execute the following command in the `reprepro-docker` folder:

-    docker build -t bbinet/reprepro .
+    docker build -t smartcosmos/reprepro .

 You can now push the new image to the public registry:

-    docker push bbinet/reprepro
+    docker push smartcosmos/reprepro

 Run